threefoldfoundation/www_tfnow/content/docs/dmcircles/index.md

 - **Decentralized User Authentication**.
 ThreeFold uses a 2-Factor Authentication system that doe not rely on central storage of a username and password combination.

 -->

-**You can access the Project Management solution on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/taiga).
-Please note that the marketplace is currently running on testnet.**